Jacques-Louis David: The French Revolution

-In 1789, David attempted to leave his artistic mark on the historical beginnings of the French Revolution with his painting of The Oath of the Tennis Court.
-He undertook this task not out of personal political conviction but rather because he was commissioned to do so.
-The painting was meant to commemorate the event of the same name but was never completed.
+The 1789 salon exhibition excluded David's portrait of Antoine Laurent Lavoisier and Marie-Anne Paulze Lavoisier.
+David completed the painting in 1788, showing a scientifically minded couple in fashionable dress.
+The salon establishment feared, that the painting would inflame devotion to revolution.
+David attempted to leave his artistic mark on the historical beginnings of the French Revolution with his painting of The Oath of the Tennis Court in 1789.
+He undertook this task not out of personal political conviction but rather because the painting was commissioned to commemorate the event of the same name.
+The painting was never completed.
 A meeting of the Estates General was convened in May to address reforms of the monarchy.
 Dissent arose over whether the three estates would meet separately, as had been tradition, or as one body.
 The King's acquiescence in the demands of the upper orders led to the deputies of the Third Estate renaming themselves as the National Assembly on 17 June.
 They were locked out of the meeting hall three days later when they attempted to meet, and forced to reconvene to the royal indoor tennis court.
 Presided over by Jean-Sylvain Bailly, they made a 'solemn oath never to separate' until a national constitution had been created.
 In 1789 this event was seen as a symbol of the national unity against the ancien regime.
 Rejecting the current conditions, the oath signified a new transition in human history and ideology.
 David was enlisted by the Society of Friends of the Constitution, the body that would eventually form the Jacobins, to enshrine this symbolic event.

 This instance is notable in more ways than one because it eventually led David to finally become involved in politics as he joined the Jacobins.
 The picture was meant to be massive in scale; the figures in the foreground were to be life-sized portraits of the counterparts, including Jean-Sylvain Bailly, the President of the Constituent Assembly.
 Seeking additional funding, David turned to the Society of Friends of the Constitution.
 The funding for the project was to come from over three thousand subscribers hoping to receive a print of the image.
 However, when the funding was insufficient, the state ended up financing the project.